The call for proposals is now closed. We thank all the participants for their application.

-The program operates over three academic semesters (Fall, Spring, and Fall) and each Swiss partner institution oversees the attribution of the academic credits amounting to 30 ECTS.
+The programme operates over three academic semesters (Fall, Spring, and Fall) and each Swiss partner institution oversees the attribution of the academic credits amounting to 30 ECTS.
 During the fall and spring semesters, the student participant prepares the fieldwork by attending a set of relevant courses at her home institution or one of the partner institutions (12 ECTS).
-The practical preparation for the trip (6 ECTS) includes three weekend modulus, organized by the program, and a project-specific teamwork, such as a bibliographical study, as well as software and instrument training.
-The trip to the fieldwork sites takes place during three weeks over summer period and involves data collection and analysis to be presented in the form of the final report during the fall semester (12 ECTS).
+The practical preparation for the trip (6 ECTS) includes three weekend modules organised by the program, project-specific teamwork such as a bibliographical study, as well as software and instrument training.
+The trip to the fieldwork sites takes place during three weeks over the summer period and involves data collection and analysis to be presented in the form of the final report during the fall semester (12 ECTS).

-It is important that the participant student identifies a teacher-supervisor from his institution, who validates the choice and relevance of courses, participates in overseeing practical preparation, and assesses the final report in coordination with the programme organisers.
+It is important that the participating student identifies a teacher-supervisor from his/her institution, who validates the choice and relevance of courses, participates in overseeing practical preparation, and assesses the final report in coordination with the programme organisers.

 Swiss student participants